 To begin the application for an Iceland visa, you must first apply on time.
 Every embassy in the world has appointed a limited period within which the visa candidates can file their applications.
 As Iceland is a Schengen country, the process goes the same as for every member state.
 You can submit a visa application as follows:

-- The earliest: three months prior to your intended trip
+- The earliest: six months prior to your intended trip

 - The latest: two weeks before your trip